NikolaJanik/cover_type_classification/README.md

 # Cover type classification

-The project concerns classification of forest cover type from cartographic variables only using classical machine learning methods and neural networks.
+The project concerns classification of forest cover type from cartographic variables using classical machine learning methods and neural networks.

 The repository contains:
 1. code written in python in which models are trained: cover_type.ipynb